Documentation Index

 MCP Tool

-For AI agents, use theget_conflict_events MCP tool:
+For AI agents, use Progressive Discovery and callsearch_events: